mishra123/hugging_face_open_source_models/README.md

 # 🤗 Hugging Face Open Source Models

-This repository provides examples, utilities, and notebooks to experiment with a variety of open-source models hosted on [Hugging Face](https://huggingface.co/models), including tasks like text generation, summarization, image segmentation, audio classification, and more.
+This repository includes practice code and examples from the [Open Source Models with Hugging Face](https://learn.deeplearning.ai/courses/open-source-models-hugging-face) course by DeepLearning.AI.
+It demonstrates hands-on usage of state-of-the-art models for tasks like text generation, summarization, audio classification, image segmentation, and more.

 ---

 ## 📦 Contents

-- `notebooks/` — Interactive Jupyter Notebooks showcasing different tasks
+- `notebooks/` — Jupyter Notebooks with exercises from the course
-- `scripts/` — Python scripts for automating model inference
+- `scripts/` — Supporting Python scripts
-- `data/` — Sample data for testing models
-- `README.md` — This file
+- `README.md` — Project overview

+---

+## 🎓 Based On

+This work is based on the [Open Source Models with Hugging Face](https://learn.deeplearning.ai/courses/open-source-models-hugging-face) course by DeepLearning.AI.
+The course covers:

+- 🤖 Transformers and model pipelines
+- 📝 Text summarization, translation, and generation
+- 🎧 Zero-shot audio classification
+- 🧠 Inference and model optimization

 ---